 Many parents wonder at what age their child should stop sitting in their high chair.
-But when to make the switch often depends on the child’s development and what you’re comfortable with.
+But, when to make the switch often depends on the child’s development and what you’re comfortable with.

-You think it may be time to transition from the high chair, but you’re just quite not sure.
-You don’t want to create any extra stress or endangerment by abandoning it too soon.
+You may be thinking that it’s time for your child to stop sitting in their high chair, but you don’t want to create extra stress or endangerment by abandoning it too soon.

-1. The High Chair is Creating Chaos
+1. The High Chair Is Creating Chaos

-2. They Can Follow the Rules
+2. They Can Follow Rules

 3. You’ve Got a Little Houdini